Engineering diamond interfaces free of dark spins: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

 The authors thank Prof. Ania Jayich, Prof. Nathalie de Leon, Prof. Shimon Kolkowitz, Dr. Yizhong Huang, Dr. Ruoming Peng, Uri Zvi and, Tian-Xing Zheng for helpful discussion related to the physics of surface spins, diamond surfaces, and possible applications.
 We acknowledge the use of the Pritzker Nanofabrication Facility at the University of Chicago.
+J. N., G. G., E.V. and S.W. acknowledge support by NSF QuBBE QLCI (NSF OMA-2121044) for the investigation of NV-enabled EPR bio-sensing approaches.
+NV-enabled EPR spectroscopy of surface dark spins by E.V. was supported by US DOE, Basic Energy Sciences, Division of Chemical Sciences, Geosciences, and Biosciences, through ANL under Contract No. DE-AC02-06CH11357.
 Work by X.Y. on dark spin dynamics and material characterization by S.W. was supported by Q-NEXT (Grant No. DOE 1F-60579).
-NV-enabled EPR spectroscopy of surface dark spins by E.V. was supported by US DOE, Basic Energy Sciences, Division of Chemical Sciences, Geosciences, and Biosciences, through ANL under Contract No. DE-AC02-06CH11357.

-E.V. and S.W. acknowledge support by NSF QuBBE QLCI (NSF OMA-2121044) for the investigation of NV enabled EPR bio-sensing approaches.
+M.X. was supported by NSF OMA-1936118.
 Work by J.C.J., N.D., and A.B.F.M. including atomic layer deposition of TiO2, ellipsometric measurement and fitting, XPS interpretation, and scientific guidance was supported by the U.S. Department of Energy, Office of Science, Basic Energy Sciences, Materials Science and Engineering Division.
-Work by J.N. and G.G. was supported by QuBBE QLCI (NSF OMA-2121044).